wkdgmr/wkdmod/README.md

 - Monk now has Infravision as a class skill
 - Search Books and Search Scrolls no longer drop
 - Barbarian no longer takes damage from the Rage skill, it will drain mana instead if the Barbarian has any
+- Buffed Barbarian's passive bonuses with Axes, Staffs, 2H Swords, Bows
+- Buffed Bard's passive bonuses with dual wielding any combination of 1H weapons, and Bows
 - Hork Demon amulet drop is now a higher item level depending on difficulty (Normal: ilvl 15, Nightmare: ilvl 20, Hell: ilvl 30) and he drops more or less items depending on difficulty.
 - Hellfire spell blocking has been completely removed.
 - Hork Spawn now drop items like normal monsters.